 How long will the odor last?
 I don’t like the way it smells!

-If you don’t like the odor of your new bamboo floors, there’s no need to worry!
-It should decrease noticeably within a few days and disappear completely within a week or two, leaving you to enjoy your beautiful new flooring for a lifetime.
+If you don’t like the odor there’s no need to worry as it will decrease noticeably within a few days and disappear completely within a week or two, leaving you to enjoy your beautiful new flooring for a lifetime.

 How can I make the smell in my new bamboo floors go away faster?

 Opening windows and letting in fresh air is the best way to help the smell dissipate faster.
 Installing fans in the room to help push the fumes out will also help move it along, but may not substantially shorten the process when compared to simply opening the windows.
 In general, the only thing that really helps with the smell is time.
 Giving your room adequate time to air out is the best way to ensure that you’ll be able to enjoy your bamboo floors without any smell problems.

 When you’re working with prefinished wood floors some smell is an expected part of the process.
 Before you know it, however, the smell will have dissipated, leaving you with a beautiful, durable floor that you’ll be able to enjoy in your home for years.
 Be prepared for the smell when you install your products and, if necessary, make arrangements to use that room less for a couple of weeks, especially if you or your family have allergies or sensitivities like migraines that may cause problems due to the smell.
 Your gorgeous, eco-friendly bamboo floors are well worth the time and effort, and you’ll quickly discover that the smell is a thing of the past.